 working one thousand five hundred (1,500) hours or more in a calendar year shall

 participate in the Missouri Local Government Retirement System (LAGERS).
-Participation in

-retirement plans set out in Chapter 18 of this code.
+participate in the retirement plans set out in Chapter 18 of this code.

-by the Railroad Retirement Act of 1974.
+employees are covered by the Railroad Retirement Act of 1974.

-(1) Employees may participate in a group deferred compensation
+(1) Employees may participate in a

-plan adopted by the city
+group deferred compensation plan adopted by the city

 council.
 The city manager may recommend to the city council, and the council may adopt any